 - Lab Manual Lab procedures and assignments for Chemistry 1B will be posted on Canvas.
-You should print the lab manual and bring it with you to lab.
-Electronic devices may not be out during lab experiments. - Lab Notebook A dedicated bound composition notebook to use as a laboratory notebook.
+You should print the lab manual and bring it with you to lab. - Lab Notebook A dedicated bound composition notebook to use as a laboratory notebook.
 Notebooks with metal spiral binding are not permitted.
-You do not require a lab notebook with carbon copies for this quarter. - Personal Protective Equipment - Approved laboratory safety goggles (not safety glasses), available from the De Anza College Bookstore.
+You do not require a lab notebook with carbon copies for this guarter. - Personal Protective Equipment - Approved laboratory safety goggles (not safety glasses), available from the De Anza College Bookstore.
 Safety goggles must carry a ANSI Z87.1 shatter rating.
-If you purchase safety goggles from another retailer you must present the packaging with verification of ANSI rating to your instructor. - Disposable latex or nitrile gloves.

-A lab coat or lab apron is optional and recommended.
+If you purchase safety goggles from another retailer you must present the packaging with verification of ANSI rating to your instructor. - Disposable latex or nitrile gloves. - A lab coat or lab apron is optional and recommended.